Apply for this course

 Strategic Marketing

-The module seeks to present the latest developments in strategic marketing thinking and development of marketing plans.
-The module critically evaluates the linkages between strategic marketing planning and corporate planning, organisations marketing competencies in relation to competitive advantage, market performance, customers, competitors, product and service portfolios, current and future positioning and value proposition.
-It also applies appropriate analytical frameworks and techniques suitable for planning, implementation, measurement and evaluation of marketing plans.
+(option, 15 credits)You will be presented with the latest developments in strategic marketing thinking and development of marketing plans.
+You will be given the opportunity in collaboration with either the university small business clinic and or Riipen and or CIM Pitch and or an external organisation.
+To work with an organisation and engage with their set ‘live’ company brief to develop their assessed organisations strategic marketing plan.
+You will critically evaluate the linkages between strategic marketing planning and corporate planning, organisations marketing competencies in relation to competitive advantage, market performance, customers, competitors, product and service portfolios, current and future positioning and value proposition.
+You will also apply appropriate analytical frameworks, tools and techniques suitable for planning, implementation, measurement and evaluation of marketing plans for the given ‘live’ organisation brief.

 Aims of the module: